MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/script-jscript-web-resources.md

 <a name="BKMK_limitations"></a>
 ## Limitations of script web resources
- Like all web resources, JavaScript web resources use the Model-driven Apps security context.
+ Like all web resources, JavaScript web resources use the Model-driven apps security context.
 Only licensed users who have the necessary privileges can access them.

 > [!NOTE]
 >  References included in code between web resources aren’t tracked as solution dependencies.